Project Linking

 Auto-Confirmation

-For non-interactive use, you can skip prompts using the --yes flag:
+For non-interactive use, you can skip prompts using the --yes flag.
+The CLI keeps the server-side targetNavigationEngine value without prompting:

 Terminal